IRL-JPEG/Unique-Narrative-Architecture/README.md

 We identified a critical blockage in the advertising indsutry when it comes to AI: **Brands want to personalize storytelling with customers, but they are terrified of Generative AI.**

-Legal teams kill projects because of hallucination risks, while when you stack up the numbers, many teams will kill projects because LLM inference at scale for campaigns is are too expensive.
+Legal teams kill projects because of hallucination risks, while when you stack up the numbers, many creative teams will kill projects because LLM inference at scale is too expensive.

 **UNA** is the answer.
 It is not a wrapper for ChatGPT.
 It is a **System Design solution** to there problems that allow brands to handcraft content with creative teams, but use genertive AI to create safe, trusted variaions in content.
 By decoupling narrative logic from asset generation, we've created an engine that delivers bespoke, 10-minute audiobooks in under 8 seconds—safely, affordably, and knowing we can trust every word.